ldrahnik/regexp/README.md

 	twitterUsername: foo
 ```

-Now you can use all regulars through services, is possible to set new regular expressions from code via magic setter
+Now you can use all regulars through services

 ```php
 	/** @var \regexp\Regexp @inject */